Data-Driven Green Roof Research

 There are many organizational methods to try to tackle important research: the most common being university-funded projects, and industry associations being another.

 GRD is taking a different approach by attempting to bridge the divide between academia and industry.
 GRD’s industry partners know that not only do they benefit by investing in new technologies, but the industry benefits as a whole.
 GRD’s academic partners know that not only does GRD’s work meet academic standards, but the outcomes of that work are deployed onto real projects that start accumulating real benefits quickly.
 GRD believes this is a needed path forward, as our world is in dire need of creative solutions.

 Green Roof Diagnostics funding transparency

 Green Roof Diagnostics is financially supported by the captains of the green roof industry: Sempergreen (SG USA, and SG Europe), Knauf, American Hydrotech, Green Roof Specialty Products, Uniseal (Asia), and Next Level Stormwater Management (Canada).
-All are worldwide companies and/or industry leaders and determined to offer high integrity solutions.
+All are worldwide companies and/or industry leaders and are determined to offer high-integrity solutions.

 Green Roof Diagnostics is supported by an advisory board to ensure high quality and reliable research:

 Charlie Miller, Founder of Roofmeadow, Dr. Elizabeth Fassman-Beck, Professor at Stevens Institute of Technology, Toine Vergroesen MSc., senior researcher hydrology at Deltares, Dr. David Sample, Professor and Biological Systems Engineer at Virginia Polytechnic Institute and State University, Peter Maybach, Soil Consultant at Brookside Laboratories, Scott Jeffers (stormwater engineer) and Virginia Stovin, Sheffield University (UK).